Resurgent Spieth 3rd-round leader at Colonial over Kokrak - WTMJ

 Kokrak, who is 35th in the world ranking and only seven spots behind Spieth, birdied the first two holes of the day to match the lead at 12 under.

 Both players had birdies at No. 15, Kokrak getting even at 13 under only for seconds before Spieth’s birdie there.
-Korkrak caught up again at 14 under with a 13-foot birdie at No. 17, and was in the middle of the fairway at No. 18 when his playing partner went way right.
+Kokrak caught up at 14 under with a 13-foot birdie at No. 17, and was in the middle of the fairway at No. 18 when his playing partner went way right before the birdie that set off a huge roar from the crowd.

+“It’s nice to be feeling a lot of the hometown support,” Spieth said.
+“It was a really good atmosphere out here.
+It’s crazy to think we were here one year ago with not a person following.
+What a difference a year makes, and hopefully we can continue to progress that way across the world.”

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports